ismaelbonato/cppPrimer5thEdition/Chapter_06/README.md

 **Answer**

-- It is valid to return a reference when the object in witch the reference is bound is not a local temporary object, it means the this is a pre-existing object before the function call
+- It is valid to return a reference when the object in witch the reference is bound is not a local temporary object, it means there is a pre-existing object before the function call

 ### [Exercise 6.32:](Exercise_32/Ex32.cpp)